Articles

 Mr. Death: The Rise and Fall of Fred A. Leuchter, Jr. Director Errol Morris has never shied away from difficult subjects: The film begins as Fred Leuchter talks about his career as a designer of execution equipment.
 The son of a prison guard, Leuchter found himself in the execution game when, as an electrical engineer, he offered his services to help fix the electric chair used in North Carolina.
 His motivation?
 Humanitarian; previously the device in place would torture the prisoner before killing him.

-Sister Helen Prejean's encounter with the death penalty in America.
-When she first writes to Patrick Sonnier, condemned killer of 2 teenagers, this Roman Catholic nun from a middle class Louisiana family is unprepared for what will follow.
-As she grows to know Sonnier, she sees the terrified human being beneath the surface of the repentant killer and becomes increasingly disturbed not only by the inhumane conditions of his confinement but by the terrible anguish he suffers during the countdown to execution.
-She sees the moral struggles of the public officials: governor, head of the Department of Corrections, wardens, guards - who carry out the killings.
-The truth about the death penalty's disproportionate cost, and how fragile and chaotic the justice system can be.
+Dead Man Walking: An Eyewitness Account of the Death Penalty in the United States --Sister Helen Prejean's encounter with the death penalty in America.
+When she first writes to Patrick Sonnier, condemned killer of 2 teenagers.
+This Roman Catholic nun grows to know Sonnier.
+The terrified repentant killer living in inhumane conditions with anguish during the countdown to execution.
+She sees the struggles of public officials: governor, wardens, and guards - who carry out the killings.

-Punishment Sentencing
+Sentencing

 Probation